 So… how do you like the sound of Pilates?
 You keen to jump on a Reformer?
 Try out a ‘magic circle’?
 Or just strengthen and condition your body to the max?
 Explore the Pilates studios and classes in you local area and give it a go!

-Soul Pilates is Bristol's leading rehabilitation focused, fully equipped Pilates studio, offering Mat, Equipment, Pre-Natal and Barre classes plus private 1-to-1 sessions in the heart of Bristol city.
+Soul Pilates is Bristol's leading rehabilitation focused, fully equipped Pilates studio, offering Mat, Equipment, Pre-Natal and Barre classes plus private 1-to-1 sessions in the heart of Bristol city on Queen's Square.
 They have experienced instructors to give you greater body-awareness, improved posture and strength.
+They have also opened up a new Pilates studio in Bishopston full of state of the art Reformer equipment.